eslint/rfcs/designs/2022-community-eslint-org/README.md

 - What exact acceptance criteria do we want to use?
 - What's the main place of communication for the "core" team?
-- Will there be a single team collectively maintaining all modules within the project?
-Or will each module possibly have their own maintainers?
-- What maintenance principles will be enforced?
-  Will each module have their own standards, release flows, dependency update checks etc or will it be streamlined across all modules?
 - How does this relate to stuff in eg. `@standard`?
   Would there be an expectency from the wider community or the `@eslint-community` org itself to transfer some stuff from these places?